MicrosoftDocs/visualstudio-docs/docs/ide/create-a-visual-basic-winform-in-visual-studio.md

 ## Prerequisites

 ::: moniker range="vs-2019"
-You need Visual Studio to complete this tutorial.
+- You need Visual Studio to complete this tutorial.
 Visit the [Visual Studio downloads page](https://visualstudio.microsoft.com/vs/) for a free version.
+- The **.NET desktop development** workload.
+To verify or install this workload in Visual Studio, select **Tools** > **Get Tools and Features**.
+For more information, see [Change workloads or individual components](../install/modify-visual-studio.md#change-workloads-or-individual-components).
 ::: moniker-end
 ::: moniker range=">=vs-2022"
-You need Visual Studio to complete this tutorial.
+- You need Visual Studio to complete this tutorial.
 Visit the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) for a free version.
+- The **.NET desktop development** workload.
+To verify or install this workload in Visual Studio, select **Tools** > **Get Tools and Features**.
+For more information, see [Change workloads or individual components](../install/modify-visual-studio.md#change-workloads-or-individual-components).
 ::: moniker-end

 ## Create a project